matuzo/matuzoat/src/blog/heres-what-i-didnt-know-about-color.md

   In Chrome  79+, Firefox 39+, and Opera 66+ it's possible to define a string value as the bullet of an ordered or unordered list.
 date: 2020-04-19T06:58:54.969Z
 image: articles/sm_color.png
 teaser: "This is part 2 of my series [Here’s what I didn’t know about…](/blog/heres-what-i-didnt-know/) in which I try to learn new things about CSS.
-This time I'm trying to find out what I didn't know about the `color` property."
+This time I'm trying to find out what I didn’t know about the `color` property."
 tags:
   - css
 publication: Matuzo